asinha360/ml-notes/cs-229/1-introduction-to-ml.md

 # Introduction to ML

-<p align="justify">This document contains notes for lecture 1 on Machine Learning for CS229 at Stanford by Andrew Ng.</p>
+<p align="justify">This document contains notes for lecture 1 on Machine Learning for CS229 at Stanford by Dr. Andrew Ng.</p>

 <p align="justify">Prerequisites for understanding the notes that follow- </p>